 Long-lasting pain control.
 In clinical trials, patients who received EXPAREL during their procedure were shown to have pain relief for several days post-surgery.
 Many patients who choose EXPAREL for their oral surgery will not require an opioid medication for their post-surgical pain.

 - Non-addictive.
 EXPAREL offers effective post-surgical pain control without no risk of dependence.
 EXPAREL is not a narcotic and is not habit forming.

 - Reduce or eliminate the need for opioid medication.
 Since EXPAREL is administered during your procedure and continues to be effective throughout recovery, you are less likely to require expensive, risky, and inconvenient pain prescriptions.
 Plus, no prescription hassles!

 - Less risk of side effects.
 EXPAREL is administered in a single dose.
 This limits the amount of medicine you need and therefore limits the risk for any side effects.

 Drs.
-Harris, Park, Brown, Wood, Holladay, and Shiffler proudly offer EXPAREL for effective and long-lasting pain control without risky opioids.
+Harris, Park, Brown, Wood, and Holladay proudly offer EXPAREL for effective and long-lasting pain control without risky opioids.
 If you would like to learn more about how EXPAREL works and how to add it to your treatment plan, please contact Utah Surgical Arts in Provo, Payson, or South Jordan, Utah.
 You can also visit the official EXPARELwebsite to learn more about this remarkable medication and its clinical uses.